Healing Teeth Naturally (and How to Take Vitamin D and vitamin K2 Safely)

 - Have you seen this book by Rami Nagel: How to Heal Tooth Decay?

 This was a guest post by my sweet friend, Joanie Blaxter, who is now a regular writer around here!
-She’s been the Ventura County, California chapter leader of the Weston A. Price Foundation since 2010, and you can contact Joanie here for health consultations.
+She’s been the Ventura County, California chapter leader of the Weston A. Price Foundation since 2010.
 Also, find her past guest posts here.